Level 1 (L1)

 Level 3 (L3)

-For riders more advanced riders, who are able to ride the harder trails on the North Shore, but want help with more advanced skills.
-Riders at this level are ready to be challenged by skill progressions and more advanced skills including: jumps, drops, manuals, steeper terrain and other advanced tactics.
+For riders more advanced riders, who are able to ride the harder black trails on the North Shore, but want help with more advanced skills.
+Riders at this level are ready to be challenged by more advanced skill progressions, including: jumps, drops, manuals, steeper terrain and other advanced tactics.
 If you can ride most of the North Shore trails but could use a bit more confidence and technique, then this is the level for you.
 Level 3 is designed to give you added insight into mountain biking and take your riding to the next level by delivering an advanced application of skills, faster paced rides, faster paced teaching/ progressions as well as more ‘trail time’.
 Are you ready for the next step?

 This is where it all begins!
 Intro level is for riders who have little to no trail riding experience and want to take their riding to the trails.
 Riders learn essential skills that will help them transition from pavement and gravel to riding on some of North Vancouver’s beginner mountain bike trails.
 Basic bike handling skills and fundamentals are taught to ensure a safe trail experience for these new mountain bikers.
 Recommended for those aged 6-9years of age.